 What we do

 The Clearing House team assesses rough sleepers and former rough sleepers to confirm their eligibility and suitability for the Rough Sleepers Initiative (RSI).
-We then co-ordinate the lettings for all the accommodation provided by Registered Social Landlords (RSLs) under the RSI scheme.
-Once in this accommodation, the former rough sleepers receive support from Tenancy Sustainment Teams (TSTs) to maintain their tenancy and they are supported to move on when they no longer require support.
+Clearing House also co-ordinates the lettings for all the accommodation provided by Registered Social Landlords (RSLs) under the RSI scheme.
+Once in this accommodation, former rough sleepers receive support from Tenancy Sustainment Teams (TST) to maintain their tenancy and also assistance to move on when they no longer require support.